Key Factors in Choosing an Experienced, Professional Realtor

 The agent should be up to date on market trends and have good marketing and negotiation skills.
 Don’t be afraid to ask questions or specifically ask how a certain situation would be handled.
 You can also ask if they have earned awards in the industry which they’ll be happy to discuss.

 Check online sources for possible reviews for the agent and the company.
 You’ll get an idea of what it might be like to work with the realtor from client comments.
-You can also check the Better Business Bureau to see how the company/agent is rated and if there are any registered complaints.
+You can also check the Better Business Bureau and Zillow.com to see how the company/agent is rated and if there are any registered complaints.
 Ask for at least 5 references for transactions like yours, call the clients and ask candid questions as well as open-ended questions, such as “what did you like most about working with this agent” or “what would have prepared you better for your sale.

 A real estate company website will provide insights into its business philosophy, market territory, agents and client reviews.
 The individual realtor will generally have a dedicated page or unique website for their own accomplishments and relevant information.
 These can be good indicators of your level of comfort with that agent and company.
 Be sure to ask about the individual realtor’s performance, rather than just that of the company.
 It’s the agent you will be relying on for guidance, clear and timely communication, market knowledge, attention to detail and accuracy.

 Whether you plan to sell your house on your own or hire a real estate agent, the home selling process is very similar throughout the United States.
 Only a few details vary among states.

 Second, let’s look at the buying experience.

 Buying a home is equally as important as selling.
 You want to find a location and house that will suit your lifestyle and align with your financial goals.
 Finding the best realtor for the job will be a key factor in how much you will enjoy the process or how stressful it will be.
 Again here, it’s well worth the effort and extra time to compare realtors and give yourself an honest opinion on which one will make the search successful.